replete/raycast-script-commands/README.md

-# Raycast Script Commands
+# Replete Raycast Script Commands

-This repository contains some script commands for use with Raycast.
+This repository contains some handy Raycast script commands.
+I'll add more as I migrate over from Alfred.

 ## Installation